niharokz/nih.ar/content/note/arch_install.md

 ---
-title : "Arch Installation Guide Minimalist Way" subtitle : "Arch Installation process is the gap between newbie and pro.
+title : "Arch Installation Guide" subtitle : "Arch Installation process is the gap between newbie and pro.
 Any Linux installation without any installer is good way to understand basic linux architecture." showInHome : True date : 2023-09-16